This post may contain affiliate links. Please read our disclosure policy.

 Christmas is a wonderful time to create a new read-aloud tradition.
-This post is filled with our favorite Christmas books!
+This post is filled with some of our very favorite Christmas books!

 There’s something so incredibly cozy about Christmas books.
 I have such happy memories of sitting on the couch surrounded by my children and reading books together with the lights of the tree twinkling.